-A bacterial version of the CP4 EPSPS and Cry proteins were used for heat treatment analysis (stability).
+A bacterial version of the CP4 EPSPS, PAT and Cry proteins were used for heat treatment analysis (stability).
 It must be a goal to use plant derived versions of proteins to be analyzed.

-The proteins analysed denatured as predicted upon elevated temperatures.
-However, the proteins were not analysed in the combination they are expressed in (at the same time) for denaturation effects.
+Acute oral toxicity studies performed, but it is not clear if these were of bacterial version and if the proteins were analysed in the combination present in the stack.